Welcome to Your Future

 Wearing silly hats and even sillier frocks for a graduation ceremony in the Whitworth Building, Manchester in 2013.
 From left to right Alex Walker, Tim Morris, John Latham, Graham Gough, Yours Truly, Sean Bechhofer, Andrea Schalk, Gavin Brown, Toby Howard, Robert Stevens, Simon Harper, Barry Cheetham, Norman Paton, Bijan Parsia, Caroline Jay, Allan Ramsay, Darren Lunn, Nick Filer, Markel Vigo and Ulrike Sattler.
 Picture by Toby Howard. 🎓

-Masters and Mistresses of Science, part of the MSc Computer Science class of 2003.
+Masters of Science and former students of the MSc Computer Science class of 2003.
 This is a bit like Where’s Wally: can you find me in the photo?
 Unlike Wally I’m not wearing a red and white stripy jumper.
 Picture by Richard Giordano.

-Figure 0.15: Masters and Mistresses of Science, part of the MSc Computer Science class of 2003.
+Figure 0.16: Masters of Science and former students of the MSc Computer Science class of 2003.
 This is a bit like Where’s Wally: can you find me in the photo?
 Unlike Wally I’m not wearing a red and white stripy jumper.
 Picture by Richard Giordano.

 Optimists will tell you that “everyone has a book in them…”, but pessimists like Christopher Hitchens will add that “…in most cases that’s exactly where it should remain”.
 (Hitchens 1997) Despite Hitchens amusing trademark scepticism, I am optimistic about the power of natural languages, written and spoken.
 CC BY portrait of Christopher Hitchens by ensceptico via Wikimedia Commons w.wiki/3YK7 adapted using the Wikipedia app